2008–2009 Canadian parliamentary dispute: Cabinet response

-On November 28, 2008, Stephen Harper referred to the accord between the Liberals and NDP as undemocratic backroom dealing, stating that the opposition parties were "overturning the results of an election a few weeks earlier in order to form a coalition that nobody voted for"; Transport minister John Baird announced that two of the Minister of Finance's proposals that had been rejected by the opposition—the elimination of political party subsidies and a ban on strikes by public servants—would be dropped.
+On November 28, Stephen Harper referred to the accord between the Liberals and NDP as undemocratic backroom dealing, stating that the opposition parties were "overturning the results of an election a few weeks earlier in order to form a coalition that nobody voted for"; Transport Minister John Baird announced that two of the Minister of Finance's proposals that had been rejected by the opposition—the elimination of political party subsidies and a ban on strikes by public servants—would be dropped.
 Further, in response to the opposition's demands for an economic stimulus package, the Conservatives changed their plan to one in which a federal budget would be presented on January 27, 2009, instead of late February or early March.
 Despite these concessions, the Liberals indicated that they intended to present their motion of non-confidence on December 8.

 The government then cancelled opposition day, originally to be held on December 1, to avert the threatened vote of non-confidence, this meant the earliest a coalition non-confidence motion could occur would be the following week, December 8, 2008.
 On November 30, the Conservatives released a secretly recorded private NDP conference call in which Jack Layton indicated that the groundwork for assuring the Bloc's participation "was done a long time ago".
 The NDP said in reaction that they would consider pressing criminal charges and alleged that Conservative Member of Parliament (MP) John Duncan received the invitation to participate by mistake, in place of NDP MP Linda Duncan, who had "a similar email address".
 However, it does not constitute a wiretap crime under the Criminal Code of Canada if someone is invited to participate in a conference call and then releases the recording publicly.

 The possible change of government was debated during Question Period, and the Conservatives aired radio and television advertisements contending that "a leader whose party captured just 25% of the vote in the October 14 election doesn't have a legitimate mandate to govern".
-In anticipation of the Prime Minister's visit to the Governor General, Harper's office also organised protests outside of the vicereine's residence, while Baird said that "Conservatives would go over the head of Parliament and of the Governor General".
+In anticipation of the Prime Minister's visit to the Governor General, Harper's office also organized protests outside of the vicereine's residence, while Baird said that "Conservatives would go over the head of Parliament and of the Governor General".
 The revenue minister, Jean-Pierre Blackburn, said "It's a kind of coup d'état", while Environment Minister Jim Prentice declared the coalition to be "irresponsible and it is undemocratic".
 Echoing Prentice's sentiment, Harper insisted that the government "will use all legal means to resist this undemocratic seizure of power".